Paulinaa02/DDoS_Detection_Analysis/README.md

 - `page-fault`
 - `task-clock`

-These system-level features are crucial for identifying malicious anomalies indicative of DDoS attacks.
+These system-level features, related to CPU operations, are crucial for identifying malicious anomalies indicative of DDoS attacks.

 ---